Lumavate-Team/documentation/docs/2-development.rst

 There are three types of :ref:`tools <tools>` that the Lumavate platform uses: :ref:`widgets <widgets>`, :ref:`microservice <microservices>`, and :ref:`component-sets <component-sets>`.

- :ref:`Widgets` are the base that the other :ref:`tools <tools>` add on to and build off of.
-This tool should always allow :ref:`studio <studio>` users to customize part of the end user UI an functionality.
+ :ref:`Widgets` are the base that the other tools add on to and build off of.
+This tool should always allow studio users to customize part of the end user UI.

- :ref:`Microservices` are the data-driven portion of :ref:`experiences <experiences>`.
-This :ref:`tool <tools>` takes information that the :ref:`studio <studio>` user provides to create a recurring service or data-set that the rest of the tools can use.
-Microservices almost never have their own end user UI, instead they add specific functionality to a :ref:`widget <widgets>`.
+ :ref:`Microservices` are the data-driven portion of experiences.
+This tool takes information that studio users provide to create a recurring service or data-set that the rest of the tools can use.
+Microservices almost never have their own end user UI, instead they add functionality to widgets.

- :ref:`Component-sets` are elements that are used by :ref:`widgets <widgets>` or :ref:`microservices <microservices>`.
-This :ref:`tool <tools>` has two primary functions.
-They allow :ref:`studio <studio>` users to redistribute information collected in one widget or microservice to another.
-They also provide identical functionality across multiple widgets.
+ :ref:`Component-sets` are elements that are used by widgets or microservices.
+This tool has two primary functions.
+It allows studio users to redistribute information collected in one widget or microservice to another.
+It also provides identical functionality across multiple widgets.
 Component-sets will never have their own UI, but they frequently add UI elements to compatible widgets.

 All Tools consist of four primary parts:

 #.
 The :ref:`Docker container <Setting-up Docker>` that provides the operating environment needed to fully execute and render the tool.
 #.
-A standard set of REST APIs for :ref:`widgets <API Endpoints W>` and :ref:`microservices <API Endpoints M>` as well as a metadata file for :ref:`component-sets <metadata>` that simplifies common tasks and provides key capabilities to efficiently integrate the tool into the broader Lumavate platform.
+A standard set of :ref:`widget REST APIs <API Endpoints W>`, :ref:`microservice REST APIs <API Endpoints M>`, and :ref:`component-set metadata file <metadata>` that simplifies common tasks and provides key capabilities to efficiently integrate the tool into the broader Lumavate platform.
 #.
-A list of :ref:`properties <properties>` studio users can set to adopt the tool functionality to their specific experience
+A :ref:`list of properties <properties>` studio users can set to adopt the tool functionality to their specific experience.
 #.
-The :ref:`code` that implements the tool's specific logic & capability (back-end processing, web page(s) rendering, etc.)
+The :ref:`code <sample code>` that implements the tool's specific logic and capability (back-end processing, web page(s) rendering, etc.).

 ________________________________________________________________________________________________________________________________________